nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-B/README.md

    > *Optional parameter used in Approach 1 for datasets that have multiple assays for the same amplicon target (e.g. [OSD-249](https://osdr.nasa.gov/bio/repo/data/studies/OSD-249)).*

 * `--visualizations TRUE/FALSE` - if set to TRUE, the [visualizations script](workflow_code/visualizations/Illumina-R-visualizations.R) will be run.
 Default: FALSE
+   > *Note: For instructions on manually executing the visualizations script, refer to the [stand-alone execution documentation](./workflow_code/visualizations/README.md).*

 <br>